Windows 11 disable automatic updates / Image: Mauro Huculak

 7. Click the OK button.

-Once you complete the steps, Windows Update will no longer install system updates automatically on Windows 11.
+Once you complete the steps, Windows Update will no longer download and install system updates automatically on Windows 11.
 However, you can still check for updates manually through the Settings app.

-If you change your mind, you can undo the changes and re-enable automatic updates using the same instructions, but in step 5, select the “Not Configured” option.
+If you want to undo the changes, you can re-enable automatic updates using the same instructions, but in step 5, select the “Not Configured” option.

-Disable automatic updates on Windows 11 from Registry
+Disable automatic updates on Windows 11 (Pro/Home) from Registry

-To disable Windows 11 updates from the Registry, use these steps:
+To stop Windows 11 from downloading updates automatically from the Registry, follow these steps:

 1. Open Start.